Oregon Health Plan (OHP) offers members free rides to appointments.

 An adult attendant must be with children under the age of 12.
 The child’s parent or legal guardian must approve in writing the child’s adult attendant.

 Children 12 and older may have an attendant travel with them for free.

 Drivers do not install car seats or booster seats.
 The child’s attendant is responsible for the proper installation of car seats or booster seats.

-Service animals are permitted, however the Broker must know in advance that a service animal will be traveling with the customer.
+Service animals are allowed on rides.
+The program must know in advance that a service animal will be traveling with you.

-EOCCO and the Broker are committed to quality customer service.
-If a customer has a complaint or concern they should contact the Broker or EOCCO at 1-888-788-9821.
+The Program is committed to quality customer service.
+If you have a complaint or concern you should call the program at 1-877-875-4657.